bloomreach/brxm/essentials/archetype/website/src/main/resources/archetype-resources/README.txt

   $ mvn clean verify
   $ mvn -P cargo.run

+Access the Hippo Essentials at http://localhost:8080/essentials.
-Access the CMS at http://localhost:8080/cms, and the site at http://localhost:8080/site Logs are located in target/tomcat7x/logs
+After your project is set up, access the CMS at http://localhost:8080/cms and the site at http://localhost:8080/site.
+Logs are located in target/tomcat7x/logs

 Building distribution